-0.17 CFH at +2.0 inches

-$$H_2O$$

-0.63 CFH at -4.0 inches $H_2O$
+0.17 cubic feet per hour (CFH) at +2.0 inches H2O 0.63 CFH at -4.0 inches H2O

-3.6.3 The total leakrate of all P/V valves certified for use with any vapor recovery system shall not exceed 0.17 CFH at 2.0 inches H2O or 0.63 CFH at -4.0 inches H2O.
+3.6.3 The total leak rate of all P/V valves certified for use with any vapor recovery system shall not exceed 0.17 CFH at 2.0 inches H2O or 0.63 CFH at -4.0 inches H2O.
 Applicants may request to certify a system for use with multiple P/V valves by choosing P/V valves certified to more restrictive leak rate performance specifications.
 The applicant shall state in the certification application the leak rates to which P/V valves are to be certified.
 All individual valves shall be tested and certified to those stated leak rate specifications.